-The Rembrandt House Museum on the Jewish Broad Street (Jodenbreestraat) in Amsterdam is a one of a kind art museum refurbished in the space of Rembrandt’s past home.
-It includes his work - etchings, drawings, and items collection.
+The Rembrandt House Museum on Jewish Broad Street (Jodenbreestraat) in Amsterdam is a unique art museum refurbished in the space of Rembrandt’s former home.
+It includes his work—etchings, drawings, and a collection of items.
+It’s a short walk from major landmarks such as the Nieuwmarkt and Waterlooplein.

 It is a representation of the painter’s 17th Century home where he lived for two decades before going bankrupt in 1656.
 The house is linked to a modern building which displays Rembrandt’s works.